 Ata called this event “one of my most cherished moments at Sewanee,” saying, “Never would I have ever imagined, since my gowning sophomore year that a text from the Qur’an would be read at Convocation.”

-Ata’s address signals growing efforts for religious inclusion and representation on campus, with the Interfaith Advisory Council, University Chaplain Peter Gray, and various student religious organizations offering a variety of events and initiatives.
+Ata’s address signals growing efforts for religious inclusion and representation on campus, with the Interfaith Advisory Council, University Chaplain Peter Gray, and various student religious organizations offering a variety of creative initiatives.